-- Minimum quotas can be put in place to ensure women's equitable participation during trainings and workshops, which are organized under the project activities.
-Women of diverse groups will be consulted regarding the timing and locality of the activities to ensure that their domestic and unpaid roles are taken into consideration. - Diverse women and men will be consulted throughout the design, implementation, and monitoring processes of the project, particularly with a focus of women's voices from the most marginalized groups. - Awareness raising activities amongst men and women of diverse groups will be rolled out at the community level to challenge traditional socio-cultural gender norms and structures. - Women-owned businesses and women-managed CBOs will be given first consideration in the evaluation of business plan proposals for grant funding and post-harvest processing loans, coupled with the support that they require (trainings, credit etc.). - Women will be represented in leadership roles such as within the project management team, in the project governance, as well as at the community level as field staffs and within community committees and will remain active in all fieldwork and community engagement activities. - ROPAGA will collect, analyze, and report sex-disaggregated data for all relevant project indicators and, if a gender bias is observed, will determine how to implement the project in a more gendertransformative way so more women can benefit.

-• The project will give particular recognition to women's achievement as a way to encourage them to keep participating in agriculture activities.
+- Minimum quotas can be put in place to ensure their equitable participation during the trainings and the workshops that are organized under the project activities.
+Further to this, women of diverse groups will be consulted regarding the timing and locality of the activities to ensure that their domestic and unpaid roles are taken into consideration. - Diverse women and men will be consulted throughout the design, implementation and monitoring processes of the project, particularly with a focus of women's voices from the most marginalized groups to ensure that they have an equal say in all decision-making processes regarding activities in the community.
+Women will be consulted separately from men to ensure that their voices are heard and considered. - Awareness raising activities amongst men and women of diverse groups, will be rolled out at the community level to challenge traditional socio-cultural gender norms and structures in relation to women's access and control over resources, the importance of women's participation in economic activities and the redistribution of unpaid and domestic workload. - Women-owned businesses and women-managed CBOs will be given first consideration in the evaluation of business plan proposals for grant funding and post-harvest processing loans, coupled with the support that they require (training, credit etc.). - Women will be represented in leadership roles such as within the project management team, in the project governance, as well as at the community level as field staffs and within community committees and will remain active in all fieldwork and community engagement activities. - As part of the proposed project, ROPAGA will collect, analyze and report sex-disaggregated data for all relevant project indicators and if a gender bias is observed, will figure out how to implement the project in a more gender-transformative way so more women can benefit. - The project will give particular recognition to women's achievement as a way to encourage them to keep participating in agriculture activities.